Why do I wake up at the same time every night?

 Hormones and blood glucose levels

 Waking up often in the night could signal that your hormone or blood glucose levels are fluctuating.
-If you have diabetes, check with your doctor to ensure that your blood sugar is properly controlled.
+If you have diabetes, check with your doctor to ensure that your blood sugar is properly controlled throughout the night.

 Other medical causes